justinmahar/netlify-domain-redirector/README.md

 2. Visit the site to configure your redirects
 3. Set an environment variable in Netlify to your redirect config
 4. Trigger a deploy and confirm your redirects are working
 5. Assign the old domain to the site in Netlify.
-All done!
+You're all done!

 ### 1. Deploy To Netlify